 Main Menu - Block

-Bill works on the FlyEM team to improve segmentation, visualization, and data management of large electron microscopy image volumes.
-After noting data management issues during early connectomics research at Janelia, he began to build DVID, a software system that allows image-oriented data to be:
+Bill works on the FlyEM team to improve data management and visualization of the brain reconstructions.
+After noting data management issues during early research at Janelia, he built DVID, a Connectomics data platform that allows branched versioning and flexible storage through a web (HTTP) interface.
+His work interests include deep learning and sparse volume visualization using advanced ray tracing and compact data structures.

-His interest in applying software to scientific problems started at Stanford as a coterm BS/MS student in biology and computer science.
-It continued through his MD/PhD training at Univ. of Virginia, where he became a founding member of a lab that created one of the first 3D neurosurgical planning systems.
-After a brief stint running the lab, Bill joined his mentor and a few colleagues to start a software company that was eventually acquired by Varian Medical Systems.
-Prior to Janelia, Bill was an entrepreneur in Silicon Valley and developed cardiovascular simulation and visualization software at Stanford's NIH Center for Biomedical Computation.
-He enjoys web development, movies, and writing award-winning fiction and screenplays.
+Bill has worked at the junction of biomedical and computer sciences for a while.
+He was a coterm BS/MS student in biological and computer sciences at Stanford.
+Under the Medical Scientist Training Program at UVa, his research on segmentation and visualization of human brains was incorporated into one of the first 3D neurosurgical planning systems.
+After graduation, Bill joined his mentor and some friends to start a software company that pioneered 3D prostate brachytherapy planning, eventually getting acquired by Varian Medical Systems.
+Just before landing at Janelia, Bill was an entrepreneur in Silicon Valley and developed cardiovascular simulation and visualization software at Stanford's NIH Center for Biomedical Computation.